openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/lti.md

   - `window` will launch the external tool in a new window or tab - using the full window space for the content.
   - `pop-up` will launch the external tool in a new pop-up - usually implying smaller windows, a minimized address bar and potential issues with pop-up blockers.
   - `iframe` embeds the content within the HPI learning platform - showing the course navigation and providing only a subset of the available space to the tool.
 Third-party cookies might be disabled in the learner's browser and hence break cookie-based authentication.
+- The `Privacy Mode` specifies which data is passed to the _LTI endpoint_ by each learner accessing the tool.
+Per default, no personally identifiable information is transmitted to any LTI provider defined in the course context to protect the learners' data.
+If this setting needs to be adjusted, please contact a platform administrator to discuss further details.
 - `Custom fields` are LTI specific parameters and are used in accordance with the LTI standard.
 Refer to the tool's documentation for more details about the parameters available for use.
 A common value would be `locale=en` to set the desired language of the external tool to English (if supported).